BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[As each plant is healed, it releases different colored energy\]

-ANCIENT NOAIDI: \*The waters flow through you now.
+ANCIENT THAUM: \*The waters flow through you now.
 You carry their memory.\*

 \[The streams of water converge into a small fountain sculpture\]

-ANCIENT NOAIDI: \*This will remind you of the water\'s wisdom.
+ANCIENT THAUM: \*This will remind you of the water\'s wisdom.
 Place it where you dwell, and it will never run dry.\*

 \[Water spirals around player, lifting them upward\]